geggleto/form-builder/README.md

 This object oriented form builder will allow you to share form objects between different pages in your project.
 Ideally via some form of dependency injection.

+## Why?

+Lazy.
+That's why.
+This package hopefully will bring us one step closer to fully interoperable systems.

 ## Usage

 For instance in Slim you can do the following.